reetesha/rag/README.md

-Steps to run the app:
+**Steps to run the app: **
 1. pip install -r requirements.txt

-2 Run the app
+2. Run the app
-streamlit run src/app.py
+**streamlit run src/app.py**

-Description: Built a Retrieval-Augmented Generation (RAG) assistant that ingests documents, generates embeddings, stores them in a FAISS vector database, retrieves relevant context based on user queries, and generates answers using an LLM.
+**Description**: Built a Retrieval-Augmented Generation (RAG) assistant that ingests documents, generates embeddings, stores them in a FAISS vector database, retrieves relevant context based on user queries, and generates answers using an LLM.
 The system includes a Streamlit UI, persistent vector storage, and modular architecture to simulate a production-style GenAI pipeline.

-GenAI system I built:
+**GenAI system I built: **

 I built a document-based question-answering assistant using a Retrieval-Augmented Generation architecture.
 The system has two main pipelines: an ingestion pipeline and a query pipeline.